RedChimera/IWD2EE/iwd2ee/IWD2EE_ReadMe.txt

 @kjeron created many WeiDU functions that are used in IWD2EE's installation to modify IWD2 files.

 @CamDawg revised some of IWD2EE's WeiDU files to run faster.

+@Argent77 crafted the initial HTML template and stylesheet, which @WillScarlettOhara customized and expanded for this ReadMe.

 @Improbabile68 translated IWD2EE into Italian.